cypress-io/cypress-documentation/source/dashboard/overview/projects-dashboard.md

 ## Record Key {% fa fa-key %}

-Once you're setup to record test runs, we automatically generate a *Record Key* for the project.
+Once you're set up to record test runs, we automatically generate a *Record Key* for the project.

 ***A record key is a GUID that looks like this:***